 If you wish to do simple tile edits, YY-CHR can be a solution.
-There is a .NET version and a C++ version.
+There is a .NET and C++ versions.
 I personally go with the C++ one; it is older, but it has more features that have not yet been ported to the .NET version.
 The image shown here is from the C++ version.